How to Get on the Road to Research

 Within the intense, fast-paced world of research, time is an extremely precious commodity (as cliche as that may sound).
 We are expected to hit the ground running as fast as possible, diving headfirst into a complex endeavor that is a research project, all while remaining efficient with our time and resources.
 For someone just starting out, being thrust into such a daunting environment may seem like a very difficult proposition.
 Compared with their professors or supervisors, they may feel that they are lacking in experience or knowledge.

 However, this knowledge, while beneficial, is not exactly essential to effective research.
-Engaging in successful scientific research requires having a true direction of your research topic, coupled with a good method to comply in order to have the highest efficiency results.
+Engaging in successful scientific research requires having a true direction for your research, coupled with a good method to comply in order to have the highest efficiency results.
 By utilizing a methodical and well-planned approach to problem-solving, we can achieve our goals in the shortest time possible.
 We will introduce to the reader some research methods and techniques, in the hopes that it will help those who are interested in academic research.

 An Ancient Chinese proverb translates into, ‘half the work, twice the effect’.
 It means that we can choose to focus our resources in order to maximize cost-effectiveness.
 However, we’re not research-robots, but human beings with real needs and emotions.
 At some point during our research program, our motivation and inspiration levels are bound to take a hit.
 This article aims to provide an overview of what to expect when undertaking a research project, along with some useful advice – both academic and personal.